Understanding Recipes¶

 - Initial Context: Variables provided at recipe execution

-- Accumulated State: Later steps have access to all prior results
+outputfield stores its result as a named variable - Accumulated State: Later steps have access to all prior output variables

 # Step 1 receives initial context

-# Step 2 receives initial context + step 1 results
+# Step 2 receives initial context + step 1 output

 prompt: |